FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 `sudo ./wg-skoonie.sh`

-Before using **wg-skoonie**, WireGuard should already be installed and ufw should already be enabled.
+Before using **wg-skoonie**, WireGuard should already be installed and ufw should already be enabled:

 `sudo apt install wireguard`

 `sudo ufw enable`

 `sudo ufw status`

 ## Supported Commands